 "their act together": they are the role-models; they model behaviour:

 they are "adaptive" - and each has "worth".
-Also see "Gender Equality".
+See "Gender Equality".

 They have, or have built, or are building, a strong, solid relationship.

 That doesn't mean they are both the "same".

 Instead it means they have worked out an approach that incorporates

 See further below (committed relationships)

 This is equally true in blended, combined or merged families ("a

 Without that strong relationship between the two adults/parents, the

 family will not have the strength that is so important; otherwise

 there will be failure: of both the relationship and the family.

 The strength of a family stems from the strength of the relationship

 between the two adults/parents.
 After all, the family started with

 who are left.
 The question will be: with what?
-A good solid relationship that has grown over time - or a disastrous, dysfunctional
+A good solid relation-

+ship that has grown over time - or a disastrous, dysfunctional

 situation?
 If you have a question about healthy/happy families,

-or a related one, or

-- If any of the above (or below) does NOT apply
+or a related one, or if any of the above (or below) does NOT apply

-Help is here - no risk - no obligation
+Help is here - no risk - no obligation to inquire - totally confidential!

-If you found this page helpful and know someone else who could benefit from it, please tell them
+|If you found this page helpful and know someone else who could benefit from it, please tell them